High Levels of Emotional Intelligence is a Primary Characteristic of Effective Leaders.

 Empathy and Sensitivity

 People have a deep need to be heard and to feel important.
 Listening to someone with empathy is one of the best gifts we can give.
-Listening without interrupting, mirroring back what they just said to show that you heard them, allowing them to have their feelings without judgement are all tools of sensitive and active listening that show you have empathy for the other person.
+Listening without interrupting, mirroring back what they just said to show that you heard them, and allowing them to have their feelings without judgement are all tools of sensitive and active listening that show you have empathy for the other person.

 Empathy can make all the difference in a relationship.
-Leaders who are able to slow down and stop the frantic pace long enough to listen to a team member share their frustration or disappointment regarding a project outcome, or disappointing results may direct what could be a strained relationship into a positive one.
+Leaders who are able to slow down and stop the frantic pace long enough to listen to a team member share their frustration or disappointment regarding a project outcome or disappointing results may direct what could be a strained relationship into a positive one.

 As this clip from Brene’ Brown shows, being empathetic isn’t being positive or trying to get someone to ‘just get over themselves’ or ‘buck up.’
-Dr. Brown, defines four qualities of empathy:
+Dr. Brown defines four qualities of empathy:

 - Perspective taking: The ability to take someone else’s perspective and recognize their perspective as truth.